- Getting started

 A Data Service API endpoint has the following syntax:

-To describe each API request/response body, we are using the Olympics entity fields created in the Data Service.
-While we document the generic endpoint, such as
+To describe each API request/response body, we are using the Olympics entity fields created in Data Service.

 Get Entity Records, your endpoint contains the exact name of your entity (for example,